• Skip to primary navigation

 7. Increase the heat a little to crisp up the pancakes at the end of pan-frying.

-More Korean savory pancakes recipes
+More Korean savory pancake recipes

 Haemul Pajeon (Scallion seafood pancakes)